Airflow

 If you need additional connectivity, submit a feature request.

-Please note: You cannot use Analytical Platform Airflow for pipelines using
+Please note: You cannot use Analytical Platform Airflow for workflows using

 BashOperator